Tom-Goring/Sorting-And-Searching-Algorithms/README.md

 # Sorting-And-Searching-Algorithms
-A collection of sorting and searching algorithms implemented in Python.
+A collection of sorting and searching algorithms implemented in Python - Basically revision for DADSA module, but perhaps useful to others.

 ## Bubble Sort